Dust Collector Hoods

 US Duct offers unrivaled expertise in custom dust collector hood design and fabrication.
 US Duct is uniquely qualified to combine experience in solving various collection problems with years of metal fabrications experience to assist customers in designing suction hoods.

-PROBLEM: It is very common for a collection system to involve a unique situation involving anything from a specifically designed machine, an unusual work flow process, a unique dust or a combination of all of the above.
+PROBLEM: It is very common for a collection system to involve a unique situation.
+Such as a specifically designed machine, an unusual work flow process, a unique dust or a combination of all.

 SOLUTION: US Duct personnel work with you to understand ALL of the dynamics of the application and then fabricate a solution.
 They can show you a wide variety of past solutions and draw you (in 3D) proposed solutions.
-And then they can produce them for you at a reasonable price.
+And produce them for you at a reasonable price.

 Custom dust suction hoods are an essential part of virtually every dust collector collection system.
 The objective is to design a hood that is able to capture the fugitive dust or fume, at a velocity that will 'pull' it away from its normal trajectory, and from a distance that is suitable to the application.
 For example, a hood on a dump bin must be able to capture dust that spews up from the dumping while not being so aggressive as to pull the material that is being dumped.
 Likewise, a router hood must be able to capture flying wood chip while not being in the way of the work space.

 These examples highlight the complexity of designing a hood and the futility of just building a 'box'.

-Proper design begins with understanding the dust, it's characteristics and the velocities at which it can be conveyed.
-It continues on to the understanding of the work process- is the duct floating, or being propelled by and action.
-And it must consider other things like; What is generating the dust/fume?
-Where is the operator if there is one?
+Proper design begins with understanding the dust, its characteristics and the velocities at which it can be conveyed.
+It continues on to the understanding of the work process- is the dust floating, or being propelled by an action?
+The design must consider other things like; what is generating the dust/fume and where is the operator if there is one?